stanete/stanete.github.io/_posts/2020-04-14-storytelling-tips-technical-interviews.md

 A more humane way of driving interviews.

 Huge thanks to [undraw.com](https://undraw.co) for the illustrations.
-You can subscribe to my newsletter **Take it with a grain of salt** and get notified every time there is a new post.
+You can subscribe to my newsletter **With a grain of salt** and get notified every time there is a new post.